Photo book services buying guide

 - Generally cheaper than hardcovers.

-- They use a relatively lightweight cover material which may even be the same type of paper used for the inside pages (this is called a self-cover).
+- They use a relatively lightweight cover material that may even be the same type of paper used for the inside pages (this is called a self-cover).

 - Usually not as strong as a hardcover book and can be more vulnerable to general wear and tear.
-The cover can also tend to curl up noticeably after handling.
+The cover can also curl up noticeably after handling.

 It's important to consider the versatility and flexibility of each program.